stfc/dl_py2f/paper.md

     libapp = ctypes.CDLL('/abc/def/libapp.so')
     ierror = libapp.interface_app(dl_py2f.py2f(appObj))

-Here, `appObj` is an instance, typically created by the user at runtime, of the new package's Python class `App` which inherits from `ctypes.Structure`, for example:
+Here, `appObj` is an instance, typically created by the application's user at runtime, of the new package's Python class `App` which inherits from `ctypes.Structure`, for example:

     import ctypes, numpy
     from . import callback